Olympus E-620 versus Olympus E-510

 - Longer lasting: Gets more shots (750 versus 500) out of a single battery charge.

 If the number of relative strengths (bullet points above) is taken as a guide, the E-620 is the clear winner of the match-up (6 : 2 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the E-620 or the E-510.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the E-620 or the E-510 handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Olympus E-620 (⇒ rgt)||88/100||72/100 HiRec||4.5/5||reviewed||5/5||2009||699||discont.||check|

 |Olympus E-510 (⇒ lft)||89/100||HiRec||3.5/5||reviewed||4.5/5||2007||799||discont.||check|